DomGambarini/milestone-two-memory-game/README.md

 **Skeleton:** The game's layout, typography, and visual elements are designed to create an appealing and harmonious interface.
 It uses responsive design to ensure the game adapts well to various devices and screen sizes.

 **Surface:** The game utilizes captivating visuals, including player images and world cup logos.
 The color scheme, typography, and overall style align with the world cup's branding, creating a visually engaging and enjoyable gaming experience for users.

+## User Stories

+As a user of World Cup Rugby 2023 Memory Card Game:

+- I want the game to be visually appealing and engaging, with clear instructions to guide me throughout my experience.
+- I want to learn about some of the players and countries in the rugby world cup.
+- I want to relax and have fun playing a game.
+- As a new player, I want to see the current score displayed on the screen, so I can track my progress during the game.
+- As a player, I want the ability to click on a "REMATCH" button, so I can start a new game after completing or ending a game.
+- As a player, I want to click on a "RULES" button, so I can access the game rules and understand how to play.
+- As a player, I want to be alerted when I win, lose or draw the game.
+- As a player, I want to play the game on different devices and screen sizes, and I expect the game to be responsive and work well on both desktop and mobile.
+- As a player, I want to have the option to start a new game at any time by clicking the "REMATCH" button, so I can restart without refreshing the page.

+### Returning Users

+As a returning user to World Cup Rugby 2023 Memory Card Game:

+- I want to check and see if there any additions to the game.
+- I want to show peers how play and have fun using the game.